junior-dev-struggle-bus/junior-dev-struggle-blog/content/blog/20190729weeklyupdate/index.md

 date: "2019-07-29"
 description: The JDSB Weekly Community Update - Blog edition!
 author: Brett Hurst
+tags: ['weeklyUpdate','tagTwo']
+newThing: this is a new thing
 ---

 Let’s get right to it, friends!